What is Cash Yield? - Investment Guide

 "Wait a minute," you might say.
 "If a stock has no guaranteed return, how can you determine what that return might be?"

 The answer starts with earnings.
 At the end of the year, how much cash did the business produce?
 Not how much cash is on the accounting sheet (it's too easy to manipulate that), but how much cash is available in the company's accounts.
 How many dollar bills could they stack in the lobby?
 Free cash flow is the measurement of actual money the company has realized.
+Unlike the income statement, which records revenues and expenses based on accrual accounting, cash flow statements track actual cash movements and are harder to manipulate.

 A company that has positive free cash flow made money.
 A company that has negative free cash flow lost money.
 Everyone wants to make money.
 Otherwise, you'll have to keep pouring money into the business to keep it afloat, and you'll eventually run out of money and potential investors.
 (Enron hid its escapades by manipulating cash flow reporting.)
 Sure, their accounting sheets showed amazing profits, but you have to pay the electric company with real dollars or they'll turn off your lights.)